Being a responsible traveler is, now more than ever, a must.

 Respect local laws, customs and culture

 One of the most rewarding things when traveling is encountering new, diverse and unique cultures and ways of life.
 Always show respect for the local customs and traditions, and by all means for the local laws.
-Being a responsible traveler in this sense may require dressing up more conservatively in general; and more specifically covering your head, shoulders and legs when entering a temple or a church (this very much goes for churches in Italy and Spain as well as Buddhist temples in Sri Lanka or Hindu temples in India).
+Being a responsible tourist in this sense may require dressing up more conservatively in general; and more specifically covering your head, shoulders and legs when entering a temple or a church (this very much goes for churches in Italy and Spain as well as Buddhist temples in Sri Lanka or Hindu temples in India).

 Respect sacred places